 Select the message or messages you want to forward.
 (You can select multiple messages by holding the ‘Shift’ or ‘Ctrl’ keys when clicking.)
 Then from the menu bar at the top of the screen, choose ‘Message’ > ‘Forward As…’ > ‘Attachment’.
 The message should appear in the attachment box in a new message.
 Type the destination email address and press ‘send’.

 This is very easy using the new (Squirrelmail) webmail system.
-To forward multiple emails, tick the messages you want to forward, and click ‘forward’.
-There is also an option when viewing individual messages to ‘Forward as attachment’.
+To forward one or more emails, tick the messages you want to forward, and click ‘forward’.
+There should also be an option when viewing individual messages to ‘Forward as attachment’.
 Type the destination email address and press ‘send’.
+If this isn't appearing in message view, go to Options > Display Preferences > Message Display and Composition > Enable Forward as Attachment > Yes > Submit.

 Outlook Express / Windows Mail